Cymraeg

 Surrounded by mountain peaks, Plas Brondanw is one of the best-kept secrets in North Wales.
 Although less well known than his village and gardens at Portmeirion, the Grade I listed gardens of Plas Brondanw are nevertheless considered by many to be Clough Williams-Ellis’s most important creation.

-Inspired by the gardens of renaissance Italy, strong architectural influences are evident within the gardens; stone walls, topiary, pools, fountains and avenues of trees leading the eye to the dramatic borrowed landscape beyond the garden.
+Inspired by the gardens of renaissance Italy, strong architectural influences are evident within the gardens: stone walls, topiary, pools, fountains and avenues of trees leading the eye to the dramatic borrowed landscape beyond the garden.

 Other features include a woodland walk with several “eye-catchers” set at the end of beautiful avenues of trees, a spectacular cascade and pool built into a disused quarry.
 The walk concludes at a folly tower, built to honour Williams-Ellis's marriage in 1915, offering impressive 360° views of the surrounding mountains and sea.

 Plas Brondanw is not a garden bursting with colourful flowers or lush herbaceous borders, it is a garden based on formal structure and designed views of the surrounding mountains.
-So, although there is more colour in the summer months, the feel of the garden does not change though the seasons.
-The imposing structure of the hedges, topiary and tree forms (we have a very impressive 200 years+ Quercus Ilex), architecture and the borrowed views of the surrounding landscape are the features that make this garden significant, the flowers are merely embellishments.
+So, although there is more colour in the summer months, the feel of the garden does not change through the seasons.
+The imposing structure of the hedges, topiary and tree forms (we have a very impressive 200 years+ Quercus ilex), architecture and the borrowed views of the surrounding landscape are the features that make this garden significant, the flowers are merely embellishments.

 All proceeds and donations go towards maintaining the gardens.